 If you’d like to drop those pounds, we suggest going with a supplement containing ingredients that work, not associated with harmful side effects and backed by clinical research.

-Also, we find the company is confident enough in their supplement to offer a Special Trial Offer, which is a good sign.
+Also, we ‘re so confident in our supplement to offer customers a Special Trial Offer, which is a good sign.

 Previous Botanical Slimming Review (Updated October 24, 2014):